chobbledotcom/chobble-site/src/prices.md

 # Our Prices

 We believe in transparent pricing.
-Our base rate is **£200 per hour** (charged in half-hour increments), and initial consultations are free.
+Our flat rate is **£200 per hour** (charged in half-hour increments), and initial consultations are free.

 Our rate is **discounted 50%** at **£100 per hour** for: